Beyond Discrete Selection: Continuous Embedding Space Optimization for Generative Feature Selection: Experiments

 {\bf Evaluation Metrics.} For the binary classification task, we adopted F1-score, Precision, Recall, and ROC/AUC.
 For the multi-classification task, we used Micro-F1, Precision, Recall, and Macro-F1.
 For the regression task, we utilized 1-Mean Average Error (1-MAE), 1-Mean Square Error (1-MSE), and 1-Root Mean Square Error (1-RMSE).
 For all metrics, the higher the value is, the better the model performance is.

 {\bf Baseline Algorithms.} We compared {\model} with 10 widely used feature selection methods: (1) \textbf{K-Best} selects K features with the highest feature scores~\cite{kbest}; (2) \textbf{mRMR} intends to select a feature subset with the greatest relevance to the target and the least redundancy among themselves~\cite{mrmr}; (3) \textbf{LASSO} selects features by regularizing model parameters, which shrinks the coefficients of useless features into zero~\cite{lasso}; (4) \textbf{RFE} recursively removes the weakest features until the specified number of features is reached~\cite{rfe}; (5) \textbf{LASSONet} designs a novel objective function to conduct feature selection in neural networks~\cite{lassonet}; (6) \textbf{GFS} selects features using genetic algorithms, which recursively generates a population based on a possible feature subset, then uses a predictive model to evaluate it ~\cite{gfe}; (7) \textbf{MARLFS} builds a multi-agent system for selecting features, wherein each agent is associated with a single feature, and feature redundancy and downstream task performance are viewed as incentives~\cite{marlfs}; (8) \textbf{SARLFS} is a simplified version of MARLFS, which uses one agent to determine the selection of all features in order to alleviate computational costs~\cite{sarlfs}; (9) \textbf{RRA} first collects distinct selected feature subsets, and then integrates them based on statistical sorting distributions ~\cite{seijo2017ensemble}; (10) \textbf{MCDM} first obtains a decision matrix using the ranks of features, then assigns feature scores based on the matrix for ensemble feature selection~\cite{mcdm}.
-Among these methods, K-Best and mRMR are filter methods; Lasso, RFE, and LassoNet are embedded methods; GFS, SARLFS, and MARLFS are wrapper methods; RRA and MCDM belong to the hybrid feature selection methods.
+Among the discussed baseline models, K-Best and mRMR fall under the category of filter methods.
+Lasso, RFE, and LassoNet are considered as embedded methods.
+GFS, SARLFS, and MARLFS are classified as wrapper methods.
+Lastly, RRA and MCDM are representative of hybrid feature selection methods.